-4523 RESEARCH II (O) (W)
+4523 RESEARCH II 1 hour

-1 hou

 Submission and presentation of the topic selected by the student focusing on a specialized area of athletic training.
 A continuation of Research I from the first semester.
 Prerequisite: Permission of Instructor.

 4524 NATA CAPSTONE SEMINAR